 Her Ocean Worlds and Weight of Water series also explore other permutations of the world where raised sea levels and floods create new orders.
 Submerged cities come into view, just visible below the water.
-Venice and even Auckland have finally succumbed to the ocean.
-Strange jellyfish like creatures inhabit watery worlds where the icons of our civilization; cathedrals, mosques and modernist buildings, now occupy the ocean floor.
+Venice and Auckland have finally succumbed to the ocean.
+Strange jellyfish like creatures inhabit watery worlds where the icons of our civilization, cathedrals, mosques and modernist buildings, now occupy the ocean floor.

 Past and future combine.
 The flood is both a biblical story and a future prophesy of apocalyptic proportions.
-These works extend the boundaries of photography to beyond the purely visual and merge ideas and narrative with an extraordinary technique.
+These works extend the boundaries of photography beyond the purely visual and merge ideas and narrative with an extraordinary technique.